 It’s that time of year again: tax season!
 But don’t fret just yet.
 We at Ebates have compiled some awesome tips to help you both maximize your refund and save a little extra on filing your taxes.
 Whether you are looking forward to a refund or expecting to send the IRS a check, these tax saving tips will help you get the job done.

-1. Take advantage of the simple tax return freebies.
-Millions of Americans only ever need to file a simple tax return (1040 EZ or 1040A) but they end up overpaying someone else to do it or fail to take advantage the numerous tax filing freebies available.
-Many of the popular tax prep companies will offer free use of their services if you are only filing a simple federal or state return, so make sure you check out those options first to save yourself some extra cash when it comes to filing!
+1. Take advantage of the simple tax-return freebies.
+Millions of Americans need to file only a simple tax return (1040EZ or 1040A) but they end up overpaying someone else to do it or fail to take advantage the numerous tax-filing freebies available.
+Many popular tax-prep companies will offer free use of their services if you are filing only a simple federal or state return, so make sure you check out those options first to save yourself some extra cash!

 2. Need to file a complex tax return?
 Shop around!
-There are a lot of choices out there when it comes to picking tax preparation services and software, but don’t let the abundance of options make your head spin.
-If your return is more complicated, prices can add up quickly so it’s crucial to shop around before making a selection.
-First, establish what you’re likely to need this tax season by referring to your last year’s tax return.
-Next, start to compare prices across tax prep providers to score a deal on the software that best suits your tax profile.
+There are a lot of choices out there for picking tax-preparation services and software, but don’t let the abundance of options make your head spin.
+Costs can add up quickly if your return is more complicated, so it’s crucial to shop around before making a selection.
+First, establish what you’re likely to need this tax season by referring to last year’s tax return.
+Next, start to compare prices across tax-prep providers to score a deal on the software that best suits your tax profile.
 Make sure the service you choose covers your necessary federal and state filing forms.
-Lastly, don’t forget to keep an eye out for state and federal tax preparation bundles to maximize your filing service savings!
+Lastly, don’t forget to keep an eye out for state and federal tax-preparation bundles to maximize your filing-service savings!

 Prices and Cash Back percentages are subject to change.